lf-edge/ekuiper/docs/en_US/extension/sink.md

 # Sink Extension

 Sink feed data from Kuiper into external systems.
-Kuiper has built-in source support for [MQTT broker](../rules/sinks/mqtt.md) and [log sink](../rules/sinks/logs.md).
+Kuiper has built-in sink support for [MQTT broker](../rules/sinks/mqtt.md) and [log sink](../rules/sinks/logs.md).
 There are still needs to publish data to various external systems include messaging systems and database etc. Sink extension is presented to meet this requirement.

 ## Developing

-### Develop a source
+### Develop a sink

-To develop a source for Kuiper is to implement [api.Sink](../../../xstream/api/stream.go) interface and export it as a golang plugin.
+To develop a sink for Kuiper is to implement [api.Sink](../../../xstream/api/stream.go) interface and export it as a golang plugin.

 Before starting the development, you must [setup the environment for golang plugin](overview.md#setup-the-plugin-developing-environment).

-To develop a source, the _Configure_ method must be implemented.
-This method will be called once the source is initialized.
+To develop a sink, the _Configure_ method must be implemented.
+This method will be called once the sink is initialized.
 In this method, a map that contains the configuration in the [rule actions definition](../rules/overview.md#actions) is passed in.
 Typically, there will be information such as host, port, user and password of the external system.
 You can use this map to initialize this sink.

 ```go
 //Called during initialization.
 Configure the sink with the properties from action definition